An Overview of Influencer Types and Their Benefits

 • Lack of control: It's common for mega-influencers and celebrities to guard their brand and reputation, meaning businesses have less control over the content they create.

-• Measuring campaign performance: Tracking and evaluating the success of a campaign to calculate the return on investment is laborious.
+• Measuring campaign performance: Tracking and evaluating the success of an influencer marketing campaign to calculate the return on investment is laborious.

 Of course, the benefits and challenges vary according to the company's expectations and the influencer's performance.